 1. Martha Stewart insider trading case

 Martha Stewart sold around 4 thousand shares that she owned in ImClone Systems, a biopharmaceutical company.
 Stewart had received information from a Merrill Lynch broker, Peter Bacanovic.
 Bacanovic had received a tip after the CEO of ImClone Systems, Samuel Waksal, had sold all his shares for that company.
-This had happened when ImClone had been waiting to be approved for a new cancer treatment called Erbitux by the FDA.
+This happened when ImClone had been waiting to be approved for a new cancer treatment called Erbitux by the FDA.

-2. Marc Cuban insider trading case
+2. Marc Cuban’s insider trading case

-3. Chris Collins insider trading case
+3. Chris Collins’s insider trading case

 4. Phil Mickelson insider trading case

 Phil Mickelson, a professional golfer, was charged with insider trading in May 2016.
-It was reported that Phil made a stock trade with the dean’s food daily company after he received insider tips making huge profits.
-However, there was no enough evidence against his accusations.
+It was reported that Phil made a stock trade with the dean’s food daily company after he received insider tips for making huge profits.
+However, there was not enough evidence against his accusations.
 He was then ordered a fine for giving up a certain percentage of his trading interest and profit.
-This insider trading case is interesting because the whole scandal is based on inside information that he had received second-hand.
+This insider trading case is interesting because the scandal is based on inside information that he had received second-hand.

-6. Jeff Skilling insider trading case
+6. Jeff Skilling’s insider trading case

 7. Joseph Nacchio insider trading case

 In 2005, the government accused and convicted Joseph Nacchio, the former chief of Q west telecom company, for insider trading.
 Why?
 It was reported that he gave false information to wall street about the growth of this company.
-He took advantage of the company’s low moments and challenges and dumped his stocks in the market, making a huge profit.
-This left the company at a huge loss of more than three billion dollars.
+He took advantage of the company’s low moments and challenges and dumped his stocks in the market, making a considerable profit.
+This left the company at a massive loss of more than three billion dollars.
 In April 2007, Joseph was sentenced to six months in prison.

-8. Billy Walters insider trading case
+8. Billy Walters’s insider trading case

 9. Ras Rajaratnam insider trading case